syncfusion/blazor-docs/src/schedule/scheduler/working-hours.md

----
-title: "Working days and Hours in Blazor Scheduler"
-component: "Scheduler"
-description: "This section shows the way to set different working days and hours, start and end hours, and start day of the week on Scheduler."
----

 # Setting working days and hours

 The Scheduler can be customized on various aspects as well as it inherits almost all the calendar-specific features such as options,